FAQ

 • Why "Rebellious Wellness"?

-I approach therapy with the belief that people don’t struggle in isolation.
-Our pain and exhaustion are shaped by systems that often demand resilience while offering very little safety in return (and profit from keeping us unwell).
+I approach therapy with the belief that people simply do not struggle in isolation.
+Our pain and exhaustion are actually shaped by systems that often demand resilience while offering very little safety in return (and they profit from keeping us unwell).

-Rebellious Wellness is grounded in anti-oppressive values, harm reduction, and respect for your autonomy.
-My goal is to offer care that responds to the full reality of your lived experience and to support healing that includes agency, connection & the freedom to build a life that feels more aligned and whole.
+Rebellious Wellness is grounded in anti-oppressive values, harm reduction and a deep respect for your autonomy.
+My goal is to offer care that responds to the full reality of your lived experience, and to support healing that includes agency & the freedom to build a life that feels more aligned and whole.

 • What kinds of concerns do you most often work with?